Copyright © 2016

 "I see they looking after you lad.
 You know now that you got all this, you should have yourself a servant to watch over it and help with the making and packing.
 I might know just the boy for it if you be interested."

-"Thank you Mister O'Malley but I think on a shilling a month I can't pay for a servant."
+"Thank you Mister O'Rourke but I think on a shilling a month I can't pay for a servant."

-Thomas was startled when O'Malley started laughing loudly.
+Thomas was startled when O'Rourke started laughing loudly.

 "A shilling a month?
 Lad you're a Drum Corporal now.
 With that and you wearing that there fancy medal as well as being the lad that saved the colours, you will be getting more than that.
 If of course the paymaster ever gets around to paying you.
 Corporal, you haven't told him his pay yet?"